High-resolution ocean-biogeochemical modeling.

 Research Scientist (Northern Gulf Institute), Physical Oceanography Division

 Miami, Florida 33149

 “High-resolution ocean-biogeochemical models simulate the spatiotemporal variability of important ecological and marine chemistry processes, providing a conceptual framework to better understand observed ocean patterns, as well as to foresee ecosystem responses to anthropogenic disturbances and climate variability.”

-Dr. Gomez is a Research Scientist at the Northern Gulf Institute and the Physical Oceanography Division at NOAA-AOML.
+Dr. Fabian Gomez is a Research Scientist at the Northern Gulf Institute (NGI) and the Physical Oceanography Division at NOAA’s Atlantic Oceanographic and Meteorological Laboratory (AOML).
 Dr. Gomez’s research focuses on examining plankton and marine chemistry variability using three-dimensional high-resolution ocean-biogeochemical (BGC) models.
-He has expertise configuring ocean-BGC models in the Regional Ocean Model System (ROMS) and the GFDL’s Modular Ocean Model (MOM).
+He has expertise configuring ocean-BGC models in the Regional Ocean Model System (ROMS) and NOAA’s Global Fluid Dynamics Laboratory’s (GFDL) Modular Ocean Model (MOM).
 He is particularly interested in understanding how large-scale climate variability modes (such as ENSO, MJO, and AMO) impact regional marine ecosystems, and examining past and future changes in marine productivity and carbonate chemistry associated with anthropogenic climate change and ocean acidification.

 2003, B.S.
 Fisheries, Catholic University of Valparaiso, Chile